 An interview can go up in flames just as easily as a first date, and a poorly written cover letter is a surefire way to get cut from a candidate list.

 In an industry as highly competitive as international development, there is little room for slip-ups.
-Devex asked global development recruiters for the biggest mistakes they see recent graduates make when trying to get a job — to help you avoid them.
+Devex asked global development recruiters for the biggest mistakes they see recent graduates and early career professionals make when trying to get a job — to help you avoid them.

 “One of the first questions [candidates] ask is ‘what is the expected salary for this position?’...
 Although I know that four years (or more!) of eating ramen noodles and surviving off the fumes from your bank account can elicit a trigger-ready approach to salary discussions, try to hold off until the recruiter brings it up,” Ginn suggested.

 Jumping straight to talking about salary expectations might signal to your recruiter that you are less interested in the type of work they do, he explained, and more interested in how much they’ll pay you to do it.